Sins-Repo/ClassActivationMap/README.md

-# ClassActivationMap
+# Class Activation Map
+Have you ever wondered what a CNN considered while making predictions? <br/>
-To get insights from Convolutional Neural Network (CNN).
-A heatmap of "Class Activation" is generated over the input image to look for specific features ......
+You can visualize it with class activation map.
+A heatmap of *'Class Activation'* is generated over the input image to look for specific features, features that may influence the final prediction of the model.